 Inkscape differs from GIMP’s raster editing and photo manipulation capabilities as Inkscape is meant for vector design.
 Bonus: if you’re a screen printer who also provides embroidery services, Inkscape is a great option as it has a free plugin called inkstitch that is meant for embroidery designers.

 So, what about color separation tools like UltraSep or Separato?
-While those are nice to have screen-printer software, they are not essential.
+While those are nice-to-have screen printing software, they are not essential.
 However, if you want to integrate them into your screen printing business, you can check out “FreeHand Spot Process Separation Studio 4.”
 It’s very easy to use, providing excellent flexibility for screen printing.

 2. Production and Operations